Want the perfect workout program?Take Quiz

 That being said, researchers still aren’t sure if hyperplasia actually occurs to muscles on a regular basis.
 Even if it did, we have no idea how to initiate the process.
 Therefore, this is mainly important to understand what muscle hypertrophy is by knowing what it’s not.

-When it comes to making your muscles grow, it’s not going to happen by itself.
+When it comes to making your muscles grow and how long it takes for muscles to grow, it’s not going to happen by itself.
 Even if you do go to the gym, if you are training incorrectly, your muscle growth will not be what it could be.
 Therefore, we are now going to go over what your training should look like if you want to optimize your muscle growth.

 There have been numerous mechanisms proposed to be the driver of muscle hypertrophy.
 Examples that have been given include: